DainnFaisal/web-assignment1/README.md

 # web-assignment1
-CV using HTML CSS and JavaScript
+CV using HTML and CSS